kocircuit/kocircuit/lessons/3-types-and-values/5-sequences.md

 		)
 	}

-Ko supports an alternative syntax for constructing sequences that are passed to a function argument.
+Ko supports an alternative syntax, called _repeated assignment_, for constructing sequences that are passed to a function argument.
 This syntax is inspired by an analog in the textual syntax for Protocol Buffer values.